 Deodorant is already formulated to kill bacteria, so this is a good solution.
 If you are using an anti-perspirant formula, then it’s even better because the feet won’t sweat as much.
 Spray deodorant would probably work better than the solids, but we didn’t have any so I didn’t try it.

 Yep.
 The Listerine you likely already have in your medicine cabinet can help fight stinky feet.
 Just pour some in a bowl and soak the feet in it.
+You can dilute it with warm water if you want your bottle of mouthwash to last a bit longer.

 Just like deodorant, it is already formulated to kill bacteria.
 Just make sure the feet are completely dry after soaking them before putting socks and shoes on.
+Damp feet will just cause more bacteria to grow.

 Apple Cider Vinegar